comeeasy/comeeasy/README.md

 * 🖌 Researching on **AI** and **Computer Vision, Generative Models*.

-* 🤩 Currently working on 3D Reconstruction and Sketch Generation.
+* 🤩 I have a specific interest in sketch generation, alongside experience in computer vision-related tasks and other areas."

 ### 🏎️ Projects And Studies.
 <table>